petsc/petsc/doc/docs/manual/tao.rst

 .. code::

-      TaoSetGradientRoutine(Tao, PetscErrorCode (*)(Tao,Vec,Vec,void*), void*);
+      TaoSetGradient(Tao, Vec, PetscErrorCode (*)(Tao,Vec,Vec,void*), void*);

 routine.
-In this routine, the first argument is the Tao object, the second argument is the function pointer, and the third object is the application context, cast to ``(void*)``.
+In this routine, the first argument is the Tao object, the second argument is the optional vector to hold the computed gradient, the third argument is the function pointer, and the fourth object is the application context, cast to ``(void*)``.

 Instead of evaluating the objective and its gradient in separate